Back

 User Type Functional Job Emotional Job Social Job

-Arjun (Impulse buyer) "Get snacks and drinks delivered before my friends arrive" "Feel like a good host without leaving the house" "Not be the person whose gathering runs out of food"
+Arjun (Impulse buyer) "Get snacks and drinks delivered before my friends arrive" "Feel like a competent host without leaving the house" "Be the flatmate who sorted it - not the one who fumbled a 10-minute app"

 Rahul (Planned shopper) "Replace my weekly kirana run without sacrificing accuracy" "Feel in control of my household's nutrition and budget" "Feed my family well without spending my Sunday on errands"